 - The information is historic and dated from the time of the electoral roll application hence people may have moved from the given address.

 - The information is not current

-- The information is single use and not verified against other data
+- The information is single-use and not verified against other data

-- More accurate data such as Credit Agency data exists to trace people, which can give more accurate live current data for peoples addresses.
+- More accurate data such as Credit Agency data exists to trace people, which can give more accurate live current data for people’s addresses.

-Many members of the general public believe a Electoral Roll search to be the best way to trace a person in the UK but this simply is not true and the most valid process for tracing someone to a current address is to use a Tracing agent who has access to industry only data sources such as Credit Agency data and can layer many data points to be able to reveal a reliable current address for the person that you are looking for.
+Many members of the general public believe an Electoral Roll search to be the best way to trace a person in the UK but this simply is not true and the most valid process for tracing someone to a current address is to use a Tracing agent who has access to industry only data sources such as Credit Agency data and can layer many data points to be able to reveal a reliable current address for the person that you are looking for.

-Q&A about a Electoral Roll Search
+Questions on an Electoral Roll Search

 Are there any downsides if I opt out of the open register?

-Sometimes lenders will use the edited register for ID purposes, for example if they were chasing debts left by someone who used to live in your house.
+Sometimes lenders will use the edited register for ID purposes, for example, if they were chasing debts left by someone who used to live in your house.
 If you are listed on the edited register at that address, they would know not to send letters chasing the debt to your address.
 Or if you’re looking to rent a property, a landlord may use it to check your ID.

-Will it affect my credit score if I choose to opt out of the open register?
+Will it affect my credit score if I choose to opt-out of the open register?